 -

-To serve Ile flottante, pour creme Anglaise on the bottom of martini glasses and place the meringue on top of each serving.
+To serve, pour creme Anglaise on the bottom of the martini glasses or glass bowls and place the meringue on top of each serving.
 Sprinkle with chopped pink praline and serve.

 Notes

 - Check the readiness of creme Anglaise with a cooking thermometer.
-If you do not have it, cook the mixture for about 2-3 minutes on medium heat.
+If you do not have it, look for a "coating" on the back of a spoon with custard.

-- Make Pink Praline yourself or purchase pink crushed pralines.
+- Make Pink Praline yourself or purchase pink crushed pralines on Amazon.

-- Make-ahead option: make the meringue and refrigerate for up to 3 hours.
-Prepare creme Anglaise in advance and keep in the fridge for up to 2 days.
+- Make-ahead option: make the meringue and refrigerate it for up to 3 hours.
+Prepare creme Anglaise in advance and keep it covered with plastic wrap in contact in the fridge for up to 2 days.
 Then serve Ile flottante dessert in a minute.

 Nutrition